 Locklizard has been developing the advanced document DRM controls we have discussed for PDF documents since 2004 and is a recognized market leader and specialist in the subject.

 Our document DRM solutions enable you to protect your confidential and sensitive documents regardless of where they are stored, preventing sharing and leakage.
-Securely share confidential and commercially sensitive documents within an organisation and externally with third parties while retaining full control over their use.
+Securely share confidential and commercially sensitive documents and files within an organisation and externally with third parties while retaining full control over their use.

 Can you share confidential and sensitive documents with SharePoint?

 Yes, but you will need to protect them with a DRM solution first, or users may be able to copy, edit, and share your documents with others.
 For more information on this, see How secure is SharePoint and How to share with external users securely in SharePoint.